National Association of City Transportation Officials: Design Guides

 NACTO's Design Guides provide innovative street design guidelines, made specifically for urban settings.

 Urban Bikeway Design Guide

 In March 2011 the NACTO Urban Bikeway Design Guide, part of the Cities for Cycling initiative, was officially released.
 Janette Sadik-Khan, the New York City Department of Transportation Commissioner, announced the release at the National Bike Summit in Washington, D.C.
 The Bikeway Design Guide provides technical guidance on over twenty different bicycle infrastructure designs.
 These include buffered bike lanes, cycle tracks, advanced stop line (bike boxes), and several other treatments which have not been officially adopted into AASHTO or MUTCD manuals.
 Many of these designs have already been implemented in cities across the United States and are widely used in Europe and Canada.
 Bicycle facilities from New York City and Portland, Oregon, are heavily featured in the guide, though case studies from cities all throughout the United States are represented as well.
 A second edition was released in 2014.
+In 2025, NACTO released the third edition of the Urban Bikeway Design Guide, overhauled with new practices and more detailed technical guidance.
+The Guide is available in print and online.

+Urban Street Design Guide

+In September 2013, NACTO released the Urban Street Design Guide, which provides design guidance on street facilities, including boulevards, neighborhood streets, transit corridors, and green alleys.
+It provides technical details on street design elements like curb extensions, lane widths, sidewalks, crosswalks, and traffic signal timing.

+The Infrastructure Investment and Jobs Act of 2021–also known as the Bipartisan Infrastructure Law–explicitly permits cities to use the Urban Street Design Guide when implementing federally-funded projects on city-owned streets.